- For Individuals

 Upon completion of this program, you will earn one day towards a Certificate in Business Excellence with select alumni and tuition benefits.
 Learn more.

-Through interactive lectures, pre-recorded modules, and self-directed assignments, participants learn the core elements of venture creation and planning in a specially sequenced modular format.
+Through interactive live lectures with Columbia Business School faculty, self-directed modules, and hands-on assignments, participants learn the core elements of venture creation and planning in a specially sequenced modular format.
 Each module provides the participant with the knowledge and tools required to develop a comprehensive new venture plan.

 At each stage, participants are exposed to critical terms, tools that support research and decision making, and explanations of how each major planning activity fits into the new venture creation process.
 During each module, participants respond to a series of venture questions and exercises, guiding them through the planning process in a self-directed manner.

-- Your Industry: Synthesizing the unique benefits of new offerings and positioning against the competition in the marketplace
+- Your Market: Synthesizing the unique benefits of new offerings and positioning against the competition in the marketplace (self-directed lecture)

-- Your Team: Selecting team members with the right mix of knowledge and skills and creating a culture for sustained growth
+- Your Launch: Selecting team members with the right mix of knowledge and skills and creating a culture for sustained growth (live lecture)

 To see the full curriculum with session descriptions, please download the program agenda.